 Feel free to change up the mix-ins to suit your tastes.
 I hope you love these muffins as much as we do!

-Be sure to save this delicious make-ahead muffin recipe to your favorite Pinterest board for later!
+Be sure to save this Make Ahead Bran Muffins recipe to your favorite Pinterest board for later.

 Make Ahead Bran Muffins